ibm-cloud-architecture/refarch-eda/docs/deployments/kafka/README.md

 ```

 To connect to broker  their addresses and port numbers need to be specified.
-This information should come from external properties file, but the code above is for illustration.
-The problem is that once deployed in Kubernetes,  Kafka broker runs as pod so have dynamic port numbers if we expose a service using NodePort, and the IP address may change overtime while pod are scheduled to Node.
+This information should come from external properties file (the code above is for illustration).
+The problem is that once deployed in Kubernetes,  Kafka broker runs as pod so have dynamic port numbers if we expose a service using NodePort, the IP address may change overtime while pod are scheduled to Node.
 The list of brokers need to be in the format: <host>:<port>, <host>:<port>,<host>:<port>.
-So host list, without port number will not work, forbidden the use of virtual host name defined with Ingress manifest and managed by Kubernetes ingress proxy.
+A host list, without port number will not work, forbidden the use of virtual host name defined with Ingress manifest and managed by Kubernetes ingress proxy.
 An external load balancer will not work too.
 Here is an example of return message when the broker list is not set right: `Connection to node -1 could not be established.
 Broker may not be available`.

 There are two options to support remote connection: implement a proxy, deployed inside the Kubernetes cluster, with 3 or 5 hostnames and port to expose the brokers, or use static NodePort.
 As of now for development we used NodePort: